Every year, Canadians spend approximately $12 billion on dental services.

 Basic Oral Surgery

-Usually, your dental insurance will cover the anaesthesia involved in sedating you for an oral surgery as well.
+Usually, your dental insurance will cover the anesthesia involved in sedating you for oral surgery as well.

 For those with dentures, some dental insurance plans will cover your care.
 This can include:

 - Repairing your dentures